 A stroke is an emergency of medical aspect that requires early treatment that indicates early action can minimize brain damage and potential complications.
 Person affected by stroke addresses cognition and/or behavioral problems that includes problems using languages, vision and perception problems and sudden bursts of emotions.

 Scientific Discussion on Dementia

-Dementia is a syndrome characterized by cognitive or memory impairments that describes the symptoms of a number of conditions that affects the brain.
+Dementia is a syndrome characterized by cognitive or memory impairments that describes the symptoms of many conditions that affects the brain.
 The commonly seen conditions are Alzheimer’s and Parkinson’s disease.
 Symptoms seen at early stages are memory loss, personality changes, withdrawal and confusion.

 Scientific Discussion on Clinical Trials & Case Reports

-On behalf of Pulsus group, we take immense pleasure in inviting all the participants from all over the world to attend the Neurology conference entitled “ 6th International Conference on Neurodegenerative Disorders and Stroke” to be held on July 05-06, 2018 in Vienna, Austria.
+On behalf of Pulsus group, we are inviting all the participants from all over the world to attend our conference entitled “ 6th International Conference on Neurodegenerative Disorders and Stroke” to be held on July 05-06, 2018 in Vienna, Austria.

 Pulsus Group is a medical journals publisher that publishes, promotes and disseminates the work of medical researchers in a manner that exemplifies the highest standards in research integrity.
 Pulsus group is in alliance with Germany and other medical research associations of international level.
 It publishes medical journals that emphasize on medical specialties like Integrative Medicine, Cardiology, Surgery and Reproductive Medicine.
 Pulsus group is an association with prominent academic and research societies like Germany Society of Plastic Surgeons, German Society for Aesthetic Plastic Surgery and Germany Society for Surgery of the Hand.